top of page

 Breah is an Angus Cross and arrived with her young son, Kelsey.
 He was so small, and Breah took great care of him.
 She is very gentle, calm, and social with humans.
 She even gives kisses!
 Cows have rough tongues that help them graze and groom.
 If you're imagining a giant cat tongue, you have the right idea.

-Breah arrived to FCFS blind in her left eye.
+Breah arrived at FCFS blind in her left eye.
 In early 2023 she developed irritation in that eye causing her discomfort.
 She underwent surgery at Auburn University to have it removed.
 Breah healed perfectly and is now free from the irritation that she once experienced.
 She maneuvers the pasture without issue.
 Breah relies on her hearing more than her herd mates do.
 She swings her head in the direction of sound to gain a deeper understanding of what is happening.

 Breah is the smallest of the herd by far.
 Compared to all her friends, she's a tiny mom.
 Breah is incredibly sweet and intuitive.
 She understands humans well and is open to affection on her terms.
 At six, her son Kelsey is the youngest of the herd.
 However, he towers over his mom.